GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 The annual geomedian provides an annual surface reflectance composite for any area of interest within the area covered by the DEA’s [Open Data Cube](https://www.dea.ga.gov.au/about/open-data-cube), up to the entire spatial extent available.
 It provides a cloud-free overview of the middle surface reflectance value for each year.
 It is equivariant, meaning that the linear algorithm applied to a geomedian image is equal to a geomedian applied to a set of images on which the same linear algorithm was applied.
 Therefore, it can be used in further analyses such as Tasseled Cap, Principal Components Analysis, and Normalised Difference Indices.
 It is useful in analyses requiring baseline conditions such as change detection.

-Surface reflectance geometric median products are derived from the DEA Surface Reflectance (SR) products and provide a representation of the 'average' of surface reflectance over the time period 'average'.
+Surface reflectance geometric median products are derived from the DEA Surface Reflectance (SR) products and provide a representation of the 'average' of surface reflectance over the time period.
 This is a synthetic representation of a time series rather than an actual observed pixel.

 The geomedian (Roberts et al. 2017) is used rather than the mean because the mean can be easily distorted by extrema whereas the median is less sensitive to outliers.
-The geomedian is used rather than the basic median because it preserves the physical relationship between spectral measurements which the basic median does not.
+The geomedian is used rather than the basic median because it preserves the physical relationship between spectral measurements.
 The geometric median is used rather than the medoid (Flood 2013) because a low noise composite cannot be provided.
 Note that where the provenance of each pixel in a composite is required, the medoid is the preferred method and the geomedian should not be used.

 ### Input Data